Li-Chenqhao/DANNCE/README.md

-# Data augmented nonparamteric noise contrastive estimation
+# Data augmented nonparamteric noise contrastive estimation (DANNCE)

 This repository contains the code used for the paper